h2oai/h2o-kubeflow/README.md

 - Create a Kubernetes cluster.
 Either on-prem or on Google Cloud
 - Run the following commands to setup your ksonnet app (how you deploy Kubeflow)

 **NOTE:** Kubeflow is managed by Google's Kubeflow team, and some of the commands to deploy Kubeflow's core components may change.
-If Kubeflow deployments are not working following this README, refer to https://github.com/kubeflow/kubeflow.
+Refer to https://www.kubeflow.org/docs/started/getting-started/ for comprehensive steps to launch Kubeflow.
+The H2O Components are not dependent on Kubeflow running to be able to be deployed, but will benefit from Kubeflow's core functionality.
+It is recommended that you launch Kubeflow prior to starting the H2O deployments, but is not required.

 ```bash
 # create ksonnet app